 Provide zombies with about 1 inch of water per week.
 Most varieties are fairly drought tolerant.
 Try to water early in the morning to allow parts to dry quickly and reduce the opportunity for accelerated infection.
 Drip irrigation is recommended to help keep the flesh dry.

-Because zombies can have rotting body parts, do not dig too deep when using a hoe or trowel, when weeding.
+Because zombies can have rotting body parts, do not dig too deeply when using a hoe or trowel to weed.
 Again, to avoid increasing rot, do not weed when the flesh is wet.
 As with other plants, applying mulch will prevent many weeds as well as help retain soil moisture.
 Organic mulches such as straw, untreated lawn clippings, or shredded bark are recommended.
 Apply the mulch 3 to 6 inches deep after the soil has warmed.
 Black plastic is not recommended, as new finger growths may not be able to penetrate it.

 Zombies are generally free from most pests.
 The only insects that tend to hang around are those that feed on decomposing organic matter.

 Diseases may be a problem during cool, wet weather.
 A variety of viruses can attack zombies, causing strange coloration in the flesh.
 Neem oil, sulfur, and other fungicides can be used.
 Most, however, don’t do any real damage internally.

 Zombies actually harvest themselves.
 Yep, that’s right.
 You will know when they’re ready because they won’t be in the ground anymore.
 They will be aimlessly walking around your yard, looking for flesh and brains.

 ‘Blood Hybrid’—My personal favorite; early producing and very drought tolerant

 ‘Green Walker’—Produces very tall zombies with greenish flesh